dotnet/corefx/Documentation/building/unix-instructions.md

 ./build.sh native
 ```

-From the root of the repository
+from the root of the repository

 ### Prerequsites (managed build)

 Since the managed build uses the .NET Core CLI, there are some additional
 pre-requesties from the CLI which need to be installed.
 Both libicu and
-libunwind are used by CoreCLR to execuite managed code, so they must be
+libunwind are used by CoreCLR to execute managed code, so they must be
 installed.
 Since CoreFX does not actually link against these packages, runtime
 versions are sufficent.
 We also require curl to be present, which we use to
 download the .NET Core CLI.